DaniDiazTech/Qtile-Config/README.md

 ## Startup  🏁

-One of the most important functions in the config is the startup function located at the button of _config.py_.
+One of the most important functions in the config is the startup function located at the bottom of _config.py_.

 ``` python
 @hook.subscribe.startup_once